sorrir/node-bluetooth/README.md

 # @sorrir/bluetooth

-`@sorrir/bluetooth` is a BLE central library built upon `bluez`, the official Linux Bluetooth protocol stack.
-It offers several layers of abstraction, allowing both connecting to other existing bluetooth devices, as well as implementing a custom device.
+`@sorrir/bluetooth` is a BLE library built upon `bluez`, the official Linux Bluetooth protocol stack.
+It offers several layers of abstraction, allowing both implementing a central module as well as a custom peripheral.

 In its core, `@sorrir/bluetooth` is a full wrapper around `bluez` and tries to closely resemble the original structure.
 On the lowest level, `bluez` interfaces can be interacted with directly.
 This for instance allows a straightforward translation of code snippets or [examples from the bluez repository](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/test) that were originally written in other languages.
 It additionally packs a ready-made implementation of simple, text based device communication via Bluetooth's Generic Attribute Profile (GATT).